NicolaAnnu/SerieA-bot-telegram/readMe.md

 # Serie A Telegram Bot

-A Telegram bot that sends a reminder **30 minutes before the first match of each Serie A matchday** — perfect for reminding fantasy football players to submit their lineup.
+A Telegram bot designed for Serie A and Fantacalcio enthusiasts.
+It automatically sends a reminder 30 minutes before the first match of every Serie A matchday, ensuring that participants remember to submit their lineup on time.

-The bot runs fully automatically: once a matchday ends, it schedules the next reminder on its own.
+The bot operates completely autonomously: once a matchday ends, it identifies the next one and schedules the upcoming reminder without any manual action.
+In addition to notifications, the bot now offers useful interactive commands, allowing users to check the status of the next matchday and reminder time, view the full Serie A standings, and request the match schedule of any gameweek simply by typing /partiteX (for example, /partite10 to see matchday 10 fixtures).
+A dedicated /comandi menu is also available, displaying all supported commands in a convenient format.

-This project is under active development: new features and improvements will be added regularly.
+This project is actively maintained and continuously evolving, with new features and improvements being introduced on a regular basis.

 ---